 RAM sticks, both DIMM on desktops and SO-DIMM on laptops, are NOT backward compatible.
 In other words, the answer to the question “Will DDR5 RAM work on DDR4 motherboard?” is No.

 DDR5 RAM may seem similar to the previous-gen DDR4 or DDR3 RAM sticks, but it is not.
 Due to the RAM technology, the DDR4 RAM will PHYSICALLY not fit in DDR3 slots.

-All RAM generation are NOT backwards compatible.
+All RAM generations are NOT backward compatible.

 Will DDR5 RAM Work on DDR4 Motherboard

-In other words, is DDR5 backwards compatible?
+In other words, is DDR5 backward compatible?

-The simple answer to the question is no. A DDR5 RAM cannot be installed into a motherboard designed for DDR4, DDR3, DDR2 or DDR1 sticks.
+The simple answer to the question is no. A DDR5 RAM cannot be installed into a motherboard designed for DDR4, DDR3, DDR2, or DDR1 sticks.

 Also Read: Which Motherboards Support DDR5 RAM?

 RAM Sticks and Their Physical Profile